schierlm/oberon-risc-emu-enhanced/README.md

 - RISC Interrupt support
 - PCLink works for binary files on Windows platform
 - Use Drag & Drop for sending files to Oberon via PCLink
+- Truncate filesystem images when requested from within Oberon

 ## Description from the original README